KScott6/GRAIN_Pipeline/extra_analyses/README.md

 This script will log any ome that did not successfully complete the BUSCO analyses, so that you can re-run them with more time/RAM.

-After all the BUSCO jobs have completed, now you can parse the BUSCO txt output with the BUSCO parsing script:
+After all the BUSCO jobs have completed, now you need to parse the BUSCO txt output with the BUSCO parsing script:

 ```bash
 python /project/arsef/databases/mycotools/database_stats/busco/fungi/parse_busco_summaries.py